-- i) Compliance with the "Regulations Governing the Provision of Unauthorized Reinsurance Reserves for Insurance Company" No.5, the transaction with unauthorized reinsurers shall be represented in the notes of financial statements and the content shall include: - 1.
-The summary of unauthorized reinsurance contracts and types of reinsurance.

-- 2. The reinsurance premium expense of unauthorized reinsurance contracts. - 3.
-General description of the amount of unauthorized reserve and its components. - ii) The abstract and related insurance of unauthorized reinsurance contracts in the Company were as follows:
+- a) Compliance with the "Regulations Governing the Provision of Unauthorized Reinsurance Reserves for Insurance Company" No.5, the transaction with unauthorized reinsurers shall be represented in the notes of financial statements and the content shall include: - i) The summary of unauthorized reinsurance contracts and types of reinsurance. - ii) The reinsurance premium expense of unauthorized reinsurance contracts. - iii) General description of the amount of unauthorized reserve and its components. - b) The abstract and related insurance of unauthorized reinsurance contracts in the Company were as follows:

-As of December 31, 2021,
+As of December 31, 2022

-Company Annotation Asia Capital Reinsurance Group Pte Ltd. Facultative reinsurance of each kind of insurance Asia Capital Reinsurance Group Pte Ltd. (Hong Kong Branch) Treaty and Facultative reinsurance of each kind of insurance Trust International Insurance and Reinsurance CO.B.S.C (C) Trust Re Treaty and Facultative reinsurance of each kind of insurance.
-Mugatlal Bhagwandas Boda & Company Treaty reinsurance of engineering insurance
+Company Annotation Asia Capital Reinsurance Group Pte Ltd. Facultative reinsurance of each kind of insurance Asia Capital Reinsurance Group Pte Ltd. (Hong Kong Branch) Treaty and Facultative reinsurance of each kind of insurance Trust International Insurance and Reinsurance CO.B.S.C (C) Trust Re Treaty and Facultative reinsurance of each kind of insurance S-Squared Insurance Company, Inc. Facultative reinsurance of fire insurance

-As of December 31, 2020
+As of December 31, 2021

 Company Annotation Asia Capital Reinsurance Group Pte Ltd. Facultative reinsurance of each kind of insurance Asia Capital Reinsurance Group Pte Ltd. (Hong Kong Branch) Treaty and Facultative reinsurance of each kind of insurance Trust International Insurance and Reinsurance CO.
 B.S.C.
-(C) Trust Re Treaty and Facultative reinsurance of each kind of insurance Tugu Insurance Company Limited, HK Facultative reinsurance of marine insurance Mugatlal Bhagwandas Boda & Company Treaty reinsurance of engineering insurance b) Liquidity risk
+(C) Trust Re Treaty and Facultative reinsurance of each kind of insurance Mugatlal Bhagwandas Boda & Company Treaty reinsurance of engineering insurance

-- For the years ended December 31, 2021 and 2020, the reinsurance premium expenses (reversal) for unauthorized reinsurance in the Company amounted to \$(95) and \$(908), respectively. - iv) The principle summary of amounts and component items of unauthorized reinsurance reserve in the Company was as follows:
+- c) For the years ended December 31, 2022 and 2021, the reinsurance premium expenses (reversal) for unauthorized reinsurance in the Company amounted to \$4,854 and \$(95), respectively. - d) The principal summary of amounts and component items of unauthorized reinsurance reserve in the Company were as follows:

-December 31, 2021 December 31, 2020 Unearned premium reserve \$ - 3 Claims recoverable from reinsurers of paid claims overdue in nine month - 13 Claims recoverable from reinsurers reported but unpaid 4,465 4,520 The unauthorized reinsurance reserves- Total \$4,465 4,536 c) Market risk
+Dec ember 31, 2022 December 31, 2021 Unearned premium reserve \$ 2,427 - Claims recoverable from reinsurers of paid claims overdue in nine months 13 - Claims recoverable from reinsurers reported but unpaid 1,980 4,465 The unauthorized reinsurance reserves-Total \$ 4,420 4,465

+2) Liquidity risk